THE EGG DONOR PROFILE

 2. Personal Statements/Essays

-This is an opportunity to share more about your personality, interests, goals, and reason for donating with prospective anonymous recipients.
+This is an opportunity to share more about your personality, interests, goals, and reason for donating with prospective recipients.
 They want to know who you are, so let yourself shine!

 - Proper grammar is key.
 Worried about typos?
 Copy and paste your statements into a Microsoft Word document and use the spell check feature.